 Don’t let the travel industry take more money out of your pocket!
 Avoid these outrageous travel fees by following our advice:

 As if it’s not enough to just book a flight, some airlines charge you a fee to do it over the telephone or in person!
-Delta and American Airlines are just two of several carriers that will charge you $25 to book a ticket over the phone in select European countries.
+Delta Airlines is one of the several carriers that will charge you $25 to book a ticket over the phone in select European countries.
 American Airlines charges you $35 to book an international flight over the phone.
 Even worse, Spirit and United Airlines will charge you $25 to book a ticket — in person.
 This begs the question: What ever happened to customer service?

-How to avoid the fees — Don’t book a flight on the phone or in person unless it’s necessary.
-Just book your ticket online and save that extra money you would have spent on a booking fee for a mimosa (or two) on the beach.
+How to avoid the fees: Don’t book a flight on the phone or in person unless it’s necessary.
+Book your ticket online and save that extra money you would have spent on a booking fee for a mimosa (or two) on the beach.

 Almost everyone is aware of the fees to check a bag on a flight.
-Some airlines like Air Tran and Virgin American charge $25 for the first bag you check to a domestic destination.
+Some airlines like Delta and Virgin Airlines charge $25 for the first bag you check to a domestic destination.
 On the high end, Spirit charges between $20-$45 for your first checked bag.
 The charges don’t stop there, however.
 Taking a carry-on bag aboard your flight will cost you between $25-$50 on discount airlines like Spirit and Frontier, and $100 if you pay at the gate.
 On most airlines, a carry-on bag is free.

-How to avoid the fees — Cheap carriers like Southwest and JetBlue charge nothing for your first checked bag.
+How to avoid the fees: Cheap carriers like Southwest charge nothing for your first checked bag.
 If you’re traveling on an airline that does charge a checked-bag fee, take a carry-on during your next domestic flight.
-Most airlines also allow a personal item, like a small backpack or satchel that you can store under your seat, plus an additional carry-on, which you can use to pack other things you might need during your travels.
+Most airlines also allow a personal item, like a small backpack or satchel that you can store under your seat, plus an additional carry-on, which you can use to pack most of the essentials you might need during your travels.
 If you have to check a bag, pack light so you don’t get charged an overweight fee for taking luggage that weighs more than the airlines’ limit.

 Even before you step onto a plane, you can get hit with a series of fees.
 Some airlines, like Airtran, will charge you a fee just to select your seat.
 Priority boarding will also cost you.
 American’s fee is $9, Virgin America’s fee is $30.
 Once onboard, travelers can pay to use Wi-Fi, get access to in-flight entertainment, or purchase food and drinks.
 Oh, and for $7 on U.S. Airways flights you can get a Power-Nap Sack, which comes with a pillow, blanket, eye shades, and earplugs.

-How to avoid the fees — Don’t buy the extras or fly on an airline that includes all of the things you might want on a flight.
+How to avoid the fees: Don’t buy the extras or fly on an airline that includes all of the things you might want on a flight.
 Instead, consider one of these travel credit cards that come with many of the perks, like priority boarding and free airport lounge access, you might pay extra for.